With The Blinders having plenty to celebrate, Getintothis’ Lauren Wise catches up with the newly adopted scousers.

 The Blinders conquer every venue they play.
 With a well-formed punk sound that spits with political rage and an explosive youthful energy, it was inevitable that the Doncaster hailing three-piece would soon be snapped up by a record label.

-The lucky label is the Liverpool-based label ModernSky UK, headed by Sound City’s Dave Pichilingi.
-The label is the creation of a recent partnership between David and the mind behind Chinese-based music label leader Modern Sky Entertainment, Shen Li Hui.
+The lucky label is Liverpool-based ModernSky UK, headed by Sound City’s David Pichilingi.
+The company is the creation of a recent partnership between David and the mind behind Chinese-based music label leader Modern Sky Entertainment, Shen Li Hui.